 A response to a medicinal product which is noxious and unintended and which occurs at doses normally used in man for the prophylaxis, diagnosis or therapy of disease or for the restoration, correction or modification of physiological function; a noxious and unintended response to a medicinal product regardless of dose when there is a possible causal connection to the medicinal product.

 Unexpected adverse reaction

-An adverse reaction, the nature or severity of which is not consistent with the information provided in the summary of product characteristics or investigator's brochure.
+An adverse reaction, the nature or severity of which is not consistent with the information provided in the summary of product characteristics, or investigator's brochure for an unapproved investigational product.

 Serious adverse reaction, SAR